‘Lucca is a small city in the Italian region of Tuscany, just a short 30 minute train ride from the central stations in Pisa and Florence…’

 And, yes.
 I totally did that too, obviously.

 Comprising glorious gardens and an exquisite palace, you can choose to purchase a combined ticket for entry to both, or individual tickets, if you only have time to see one part of the attraction.
 Or, if the sun is so warm and lovely that you don’t want to spend a single minute indoors.

 It is, quite simply, a fantastic and peaceful space.
-We visited in June, and it was very quiet, so it might not be quite so peaceful in peak season, but it certainly not to be missed.
+We visited in June, and it was very quiet, but won’t be so peaceful in peak season.

 Have you visited Lucca?
 What were your favourite sights?